51 Years Ago: Charlie Watts Joins the Rolling Stones

-The Rolling Stones may have publicly celebrated their 50th anniversary in 2012, but according to guitarist Keith Richards, the band members themselves count January of 2013 as their real anniversary.
-That’s because in January of 1963, Charlie Watts officially joined the Stones, and he has been a mainstay of the group ever since.
+The Rolling Stones may have publicly celebrated their 50th anniversary in 2012, but according to guitarist Keith Richards, the band members themselves count January 2013 as their real anniversary.
+That’s because that month, Charlie Watts officially joined the Stones, and he has been a mainstay of the group ever since.

 Watts has become one of the most legendary drummers in rock music history, but ironically, his background was primarily in jazz before a chance meeting with British blues pioneer Alexis Korner.
 Watts was working as a graphic designer for an ad company when he accepted Korner’s offer to play with Blues Incorporated, a London-based group that had also featured occasional appearances from an aspiring young singer named Mick Jagger.
 Watts met Jagger and the other members of the fledgeling Rolling Stones in mid-1962, completing their lineup by joining the following January.

 Watts played his first gig with the Stones on Jan.
 12, 1963, at the Ealing Blues Club in a six-piece lineup that included pianist Ian Stewart.
 By that June the group released their first single, a cover of Chuck Berry’s ‘Come On,’ and with the release of their second album they shot to international superstardom, beginning a winning streak that would see the band become one of the most important musical forces of the rock era.
 The Stones are widely regarded as “the greatest rock and roll band in the world” for their contributions, and Watts’ approach is a vital part of the loose-but-rock-solid swagger that has become the group’s sound.